 There are a lot of places in the world I want to visit.
 If someone starts talking about some place in a fairly positive way I’ll want to go there.
 It doesn’t matter if it’s a popular tourist spot like Bangkok, Thailand, or somewhere that isn’t really thought of as a travel destination.
 It should seem what with the entire world basically on my bucket list (although I think experience or life list sounds better) that as soon as I go somewhere I’d cross that place off and consider it done.
 That hasn’t been the case.
 I’ve done repeat visits to many places Calgary, Vancouver, Victoria, Saskatoon, Regina, New York City, and of course New Orleans.

 After my first trip to New Orleans I had many regrets.
-This was the first.
-My second regret was that I didn’t get to see and do everything I wanted to do.
+The first regret was wearing bad, unsupportive shoes for part of the trip.
+The second regret was that I didn’t get to see and do everything I wanted to do.
 Six days in any city won’t be enough to see and do it all, but I particularly regretted not getting down to Frenchman Street, and not visiting the Backstreet Cultural Museum.

 If anyone has watched the television show Treme, or knows a bit about New Orleans history and culture then you’ll probably know about the Mardi Gras Indians.
 Here’s a little bit of about The Mardi Gras Indians from Mardi Gras New Orleans.
 “Mardi Gras is full of secrets, and the Mardi Gras Indians are as much a part of that secret society as any other carnival organization.
 The Mardi Gras Indians are comprised, in large part, of the African-American communities of New Orleans’ inner city.
 They have paraded for well over a century, yet their parade is perhaps the least recognized Mardi Gras tradition.”
 I didn’t know anything about the history Mardi Gras Indians until a few years ago.